The Best Website Builders for 2023

 Choosing the Best Website Maker

 The list on the top of this page was compiled after an extensive review process.
-All of the good and bad components of each website builder were considered and used to create a grade system on a scale of ten.
+All of the good and bad components of each website builder were considered and used to create a grading system on a scale of ten.
 We even included a star rating system so that users can share their assessments with us and our readers.
 Although Wix has our most favorable score, it is not necessarily suited to every user (check Weebly also).
-We encourage you to read up and determine which website builder best suits your needs.
+We encourage you to read up and determine which one best suits your needs.

 Choosing a Domain Name